-4 Home Assessments Buyers May Need Outside of the Inspection
+4 Home Assessments Outside of a Standard Inspection

 “Although mortgage lenders do not generally require it, nearly 80 percent of people who buy homes that are not newly built opt for an inspection.
 The main reason is to make sure there are no problems with the structure, roof, heating, plumbing, and electrical systems, among other things,” says Tim Buell, president of the American Society of Home Inspectors (ASHI).